kaby76/AntlrVSIX/README.md

 * The parser is not incremental.
 The parse does not recover from syntax errors at all.
 If the input grammar does not parse, there is no tagging.

-* If you want to make modifications for yourself, you should reset your Experimental Hive for Visual Studio.
-To do that, execute from Cygwin (or a cmd, the equivalent of):
+* If you want to make modifications for yourself, you should [reset your Experimental Hive for Visual Studio](https://docs.microsoft.com/en-us/visualstudio/extensibility/the-experimental-instance?view=vs-2017).
+To do that, execute from Git Bash (or a cmd, the equivalent of):
+  1. cd to directory of CreateExpInstance.exe
-  1. $ cd '/cygdrive/c/Program Files (x86)/Microsoft Visual Studio 14.0/VSSDK/VisualStudioIntegration/Tools/Bin'
+     * VS2015: $ cd '/c/Program Files (x86)/Microsoft Visual Studio 14.0/VSSDK/VisualStudioIntegration/Tools/Bin'
+     * VS2017: $ cd '/c/Program Files (x86)/Microsoft Visual Studio/2017/Community/VSSDK/VisualStudioIntegration/Tools/Bin'
+  2. Reset Hive
-  2. $ ./CreateExpInstance /Reset /VSInstance=14.0 /RootSuffix=Exp
+     * VS2015: $ ./CreateExpInstance /Reset /VSInstance=14.0 /RootSuffix=Exp
+     * VS2017: $ ./CreateExpInstance /Reset /VSInstance=15.0 /RootSuffix=Exp

 * "Go to definition" and "Find all references" are not implemented as a Language Service!
 As noted in _Legacy Language Service Extensibility_